-Two incentives for projects that provide at least two times the minimum percentage of affordability required to receive a density bonus as described above, or density bonuses and regulatory incentives as tools to assist affordable housing development."
+• Two incentives for projects that provide at least two times the minimum percentage of affordability required to receive a density bonus as described above, or Approximately 55% of 86 respondents during the City's 2020 Housing Policy Questionnaire stated, they "strongly agree" or "agree" with Policy C1 that states, "The City will encourage the use of density bonuses and regulatory incentives as tools to assist affordable housing development."

 Program Progress; Continue / Modify / Delete Three incentives for projects that provide at least three times the minimum percentage of affordability required to receive a density bonus as described above.
 Incentives may include but are not limited to: A reduction in development standards (reduction in lot sizes, setbacks, lot coverage, building height, etc.), A reduction in architectural design requirements, A density bonus greater than the amount required by state law, and/or Other regulatory incentives proposed by the developer that would result in identifiable, financially sufficient, and actual cost reductions.
 Responsibility: Development Services Department, Planning Commission, City Council.
-Commission, City Council.
 Funding Source: General Fund Timeframe: Complete program brochure and website link by December 2014.
 Ongoing operation of the program thereafter, amending the program as necessary to comply with potential future changes to state law.
 Objective: To increase awareness of density bonuses and other incentives for affordable housing.